-We understand that none of the NLP models discussed so far has the interface to actually interact with the world: no cameras, microphones, mechanical hands, etc. More importantly, their word representations are only meaningful in relation to other words; perceptual features and actions associated with the word's referent are not represented.
+We understand that none of the NLP models discussed so far has the interface to actually interact with the world: no cameras, microphones, mechanical hands, and so forth.
+More importantly, their word representations are only meaningful in relation to other words; perceptual features and actions associated with the word's referent are not represented.
 For example, the word embedding of knife will be related to words that describe the shape, parts, and functions of knives (say blade and sharp), but those words are not perceptual features and are represented in terms of their relations to still other words, and so on.
-As a result, there is nothing in the word vectors of text-based models that would allow their user to label an object or describe a scene.
+As a result, there is nothing in the word vectors of text-based models that would allow their users to label an object or describe a scene (Harnad, 1990).
 The visual features of a scene have no links to semantic features of the words.
-Bender and Koller (2020) argue that text-only models cannot, even in principle, learn meaning (Harnad, 1990).
+Bender and Koller (2020) argue that text-only models cannot, even in principle, learn meaning.
 In this regard, popular models of NLP are clearly inadequate as models of word meaning.
-We should note that this issue is not confined to computational models of semantics, as it has been a point of dispute about psychological theories of concepts and symbols, as represented by the debate over embodied cognition (see Section 8.2).
+We should note that this issue is not confined to computational models of semantics, as it has been a point of dispute about psychological theories of concepts and symbols, as represented by the debate over embodied cognition (see the "Past Critiques Within Psychology" section).
 The essence of that debate is whether traditional theories of cognition can explain how mental symbols are connected to perceptual representations (Barsalou, 1999).
 Thus, this question has importance beyond the present discussion of NLP models.

-The limitations of being based solely on text does not mean that NLP models will never serve as accounts of psychological semantics, however.
+The limitations of being based solely on text do not mean that NLP models will never serve as accounts of psychological semantics, however.
 There is a research area that combines computer vision with NLP models in ways that have greater promise for developing a more realistic model (see Baroni, 2016, for a review).
-Kiela, Bulat, Vero, and Clark (2016) propose embodiment in virtual environments as a long-term research strategy for AI.
-Reviewing evidence from cognitive neuroscience, McClelland et al. (2019) argue that language representations are deeply integrated with multi-sensory perceptual representations, as well as representations of situations and events.
-They propose that language models should be placed into the context of other modules, of perception, action, memory, etc. Bisk et al. (2020) describe a roadmap for NLP that incorporates multi-modal, embodiment, and social factors.
-In this section, we follow previous work in highlighting the multi-modal nature of psychological semantics, while also discussing how its conceptual basis may need to go beyond current work in multi-modal machine learning.
+Kiela et al. (2016) propose embodiment in virtual environments as a long-term research strategy for AI.
+Reviewing evidence from cognitive neuroscience, McClelland et al. (2019) argue that language representations are deeply integrated with multisensory perceptual representations, as well as representations of situations and events.
+They propose that language models should be placed into the context of other modules, of perception, action, memory, and so forth.
+Bisk et al. (2020) describe a roadmap for NLP that incorporates multimodal, embodiment, and social factors.
+In this section, we follow previous work in highlighting the multi-modal nature of